erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 When hovering over nodes or edges information about the element is displayed here.

-> :warning: **Known Bug**: There is a known bug where information doesn't get updated when you first hover over a entity, then over an edge and then over the same entity again.
+> :warning: **Known Bug**: There is a known bug where information doesn't get updated when you first hover over an entity, then over an edge, and then over the same entity again.
 Until fixed, it is required to hover over **another** entity before hovering over the original entity again.

 **Network Information**

-The name of the network as well as number of nodes and edges is shown here.
+The name of the network as well as the number of nodes and edges is shown here.
 When altering the network, this information gets updated.